cevikmucahit/insider-selenium-project/README.md

     |   |   __init__.py

 ---
-**config/:** Projenin konfigürasyon dosyalarının bulunduğu klasör.

-- **init.py:** WebDriver'ın konfigürasyonun olduğu dosya.
-- **constants.py:** Sabit değişkenlerini bulunduğu dosya.

-**pages/:** Test yazılırken sayfalara özel kullanılacak methodların bulunduğu klasör.

-- **base.py:** Her test senaryolarında kullanabilecek global methodları içeren dosya.
-Sayfalara özel classlar bu dosya içindeki class'tan kalıtım alır.
-- **homePage.py:** Ana sayfaya (HomePage) özel methodların bulunduğu dosya.
-- **careersPage.py:** Kariyer sayfasına (CareersPage) özel methodların bulunduğu dosya.
+**config/:** The folder where the configuration files of the project are located.

+- **init.py:** The file where the configuration of the WebDriver is specified
+- **constants.py:** The file where constant variables are located.

+**pages/:** The folder where methods specific to each page are stored when writing tests.

+- **base.py:** The file containing global methods that can be used in every test scenario.
+Page-specific classes inherit from the class within this file.
+- **homePage.py:** The file containing methods specific to the homepage
+- **careersPage.py:** The file containing methods specific to the Careers page (CareersPage).
-- **qualityAssurancePage.py:** Quality Assurance sayfasına (QualityAssurancePage) özel methodların bulunduğu dosya.
+- **qualityAssurancePage.py:** The file containing methods specific to the Quality Assurance page (QualityAssurancePage).
-  **testCases/:** Test case'lerin bulunduğu klasör.
-- **test_base.py:** config/init.py içinde tanımlanan WebDriver bu dosya içinde fixture olarak işaretlenir.
-Bu sayede tüm test caselerde bu driver argüman olarak tanımlanır.
-- **test_homePage.py:** Ana sayfa (HomePage) ile ilgili test case'leri içeren dosya.
-- **test_careersPage.py:** Kariyer sayfası (CareersPage) ile ilgili test case'leri içeren dosya.
+- **test_base.py:** In the config/__init__.py file, the WebDriver defined is marked as a fixture within this file.
+This way, the driver is defined as an argument in all test cases.
+- **test_homePage.py:** The file containing test cases related to the homepage (HomePage).
+- **test_careersPage.py:** The file containing test cases related to the Careers page (CareersPage).
-- **test_qualityAssurancePage.py:** Quality Assurance sayfası (QualityAssurancePage) ile ilgili test case'leri içeren dosya.
+- **test_qualityAssurancePage.py:** The file containing test cases related to the Quality Assurance page (QualityAssurancePage).

 ![flow](flow.png)